 Don't leave yourself vulnerable to identity theft or be casual with your personal details.

-- Be suspicious of e-mails, texts or phone calls requesting personal information, passwords, PIN numbers or account details.
-Do not give out such information unless you are sure of the validity of the request.
+- Be very suspicious of emails, texts or phone calls requesting personal information, passwords, PIN numbers or account details.
+Do not give out such information unless you are 100% sure of the validity of the request.
 Banks and other organisations will not ask you to confirm personal information online or via a text.

 - Carefully destroy papers carrying bank or credit card details.
 Always keep your receipts and destroy them too.

 - When you move house or flat, take the trouble to inform all the organisations you deal with of your new address and arrange for the post office to forward your mail.
 You don't want a bank statement, new credit card or any other personal mail to be sent to an address you no longer live at, where anyone could take and open your post.

 - Keep a record somewhere safe of plastic card, driving licence and passport details.
 Some banks and credit card companies offer a registration service but it is often chargeable.
 If you lose your card or suspect it has been stolen, contact the bank or credit card company immediately.
 When destroying old cards, cut through the chip and magnetic strip.